 A personal safety intervention order is issued by a magistrate to protect someone who fears for their safety by someone outside of their family – for example, neighbours or friends.

-For more information, visit the personal safety intervention orders page on the Legal Aid Victoria website.
+For more information, visit personal safety intervention orders - Legal Aid Victoria.